-Download a PDF copy of Chiropractic diagnostic imaging FAQ (85.5 KB,PDF).
+Download a PDF copy of Chiropractic diagnostic imaging fact sheet (78.5 KB,PDF).

 Chiropractors receive training in radiology and radiography as part of their chiropractic education.